IAEA-NSDDNetwork/BetaShape/README.md

 ## Quick start

 The program takes as input a formatted ENSDF file, for example [Ni63.txt](http://www.lnhb.fr/nuclides/Ni-63.txt) for <sup>63</sup>Ni decay.
-With default options, it is simply run in Windows typping:
+With default options, it is simply run in Windows typing:
 ```
 C:\...> betashape Ni63.txt
 ```